Learn how switching to a cool roof can save you money and benefit the environment.

 A cool roof is one that has been designed to reflect more sunlight and absorb less heat than a standard roof.
 Cool roofs can be made of a highly reflective type of paint, a sheet covering, or highly reflective tiles or shingles.
 Nearly any type of building can benefit from a cool roof, but consider the climate and other factors before deciding to install one.

-Just as wearing light-colored clothing can help keep you cool on a sunny day, cool roofs use solar-reflective surfaces to maintain lower roof temperatures.
+Just as wearing light-colored clothing can help keep you cool on a sunny day, cool roofs material that is designed to reflect more sunlight and absorb less heat than a standard roof.
+Cool roofs can be made of a highly reflective type of paint, a sheet covering, or highly reflective tiles or shingles.
 Standard or dark roofs can reach temperatures of 150°F or more in the summer sun.
-A cool roof under the same conditions could stay more than 50°F cooler.
+A cool roof under the same conditions could stay more than 50°F cooler and save energy and money by using less air conditioning.

 Benefits of Cool Roofs